syrkis/miiii/paper/main.typ

 = Introduction

 Recent years have seen deep learning (DL) models achieve remarkable proficiency in complex computational tasks, including protein structure prediction @jumper2021, strategic reasoning @dinan2022, and natural language generation @radford2018a—areas previously thought to be the exclusive domain of human intelligence.
 Traditional (symbolic) programming allows functions like $f(x, y) = cos(a dot x) + sin(b dot y)$ to be implemented in code with clear typographical isomorphism—meaning the code's structure directly mirrors the mathematical notation.
-For example, in Haskell: `f x y = cos(a * x) + sin(b * y)`.
+For example, in the language Haskell: `f x y = cos(a * x) + sin(b * y)`.
 In contrast, DL models are inherently sub-symbolic, meaning that the models' atomic constituents (often 32-bit floating-point numbers centered around 0) do not map directly to mathematical vocabulary.
-For reference, @subsymbolic shows a DL-based implementation of the afore mentioned function.
+For reference, @subsymbolic shows a DL-based implementation of the aforementioned function.
 Indeed, the increasing prevalence of DL can be understood as a transition from symbolic to sub-symbolic algorithms.

 Precursors to modern DL methods learned how to weigh human-designed features @shannon1950, with later works learning to create features from data to subsequently weigh @tesauro1993, @silver2017—in combination with tree search strategies, in the case of games @browne2012.
 Very recent DL work has even eliminated tree search in the case of chess, mapping directly from observation space to action space @ruoss2024.
 Pure DL methods are thus becoming ubiquitous but remain largely inscrutable, with recent works still attempting to define what interpretability even means in the DL context @lipton2018.
 Given the sub-symbolic nature of DL models, it is unsurprising that their interpretation remains difficult.

 Mathematically, DL refers to a set of methods that combine linear maps (matrix multiplications) with non-linearities (activation functions).
 Formally, all the potential numerical values of a given model's weights $W$ can be thought of as a hypothesis space $cal(H)$.
-Often, $cal(H)$ is determined by human decisions (number of layers, kinds of layers, sizes of layers, etc.). $cal(H)$ is then navigated using some optimization heuristic, such as gradient descent, in hope of finding a $W$ that "performs well" (i.e., successfully minimizes some loss $cal(L)$ often computed by a differentiable function) on whatever training data is present.
+Often, $cal(H)$ is determined by human decisions (number of layers, kinds of layers, sizes of layers, etc.). $cal(H)$ is then navigated using some optimization heuristic, such as gradient descent, in the hope of finding a $W$ that "performs well" (i.e., successfully minimizes some loss $cal(L)$ often computed by a differentiable function with respect to $W$) on whatever training data is present.
 This vast, sub-symbolic hypothesis space, while enabling impressive performance and the solving of relatively exotic#footnote[Try manually writing a function in a language of your choice that classifies dogs and cats from images.] tasks, makes it challenging to understand how any one particular solution actually works (i.e., a black box algorithm).

 The ways in which a given model can minimize $cal(L)$ can be placed on a continuum: on one side, we have overfitting, remembering the training data, (i.e. functioning as an archive akin to lossy and even lossless compression); and on the other, we have generalization, learning the rules that govern the relationship between input and output (i.e. functioning as an algorithm).

-When attempting to give a mechanistic explanation of a given DL model's behavior, it entails the existence of a mechanism.
+When attempting to give a mechanistic explanation of a given DL model's behavior, it necessarily entails the _existence_ of a mechanism.
-MI assumed this mechanism to be general, thus making generalization a necessary (though insufficient) condition.
-Generalization ensures that there _is_ an algorithm present to be uncovered (necessity); however, it is possible for that algorithm to be so obscurely implemented that reverse engineering, for all intents and purposes, is impossible (insufficiency).
-Various forms of regularization are used to incentivize the emergence of algorithmic (generalized) rather than archiving (over-fitted) behavior @ba2016, @krizhevsky2017, @krogh1991.
+Mechanistic interpretability (MI) assumes this mechanism to be general, thus making generalization a necessary (though insufficient) condition.
+Generalization ensures that there _is_ a mechanism/algorithm present to be uncovered (necessity); however, it is possible for that algorithm to be so obscurely implemented that reverse engineering, for all intents and purposes, is impossible (insufficiency).
+Various forms of regularization are used to incentivize the emergence of algorithmic (generalized) and interpretable, rather than archiving (over-fitted) behavior @ba2016, @krizhevsky2017, @krogh1991.

 // As will be covered in @related_works, the mechanistic interpretability (MI) literature has, despite its nascent state, already established some conventions and successes.
 Circuits solving basic algorithmic tasks have been successfully reverse-engineered @nanda2023, and aspects of this workflow have been automated @conmy2023.